Viewer Rating

 The movie does not contain any action or adventure elements.

-The film "Advise & Consent" is a direct adaptation of Allen Drury's novel.
-All major characters retain their established genders from the source material, with no instances of a character canonically or historically established as one gender being portrayed as another.
+The film "Advise & Consent" (1962) is an adaptation of Allen Drury's novel.
+All major characters retain their original gender from the source material, with no instances of a character established as one gender being portrayed as another.

 The film "Advise & Consent" (1962) is an adaptation of a novel.
 There is no evidence that any character canonically established as one race in the source material was portrayed as a different race in the film.